rehabstudio/yer/README.md

 ####grunt build

 This puts all of the javascript files ( _libs and src_ ) into one file at the end of a project.
-The contents are outputed to __projectname.mins.js__ in the _js_ folder.
+The contents are outputed to __projectname.min.js__ in the _js_ folder.